kzyskgch/CyGnusPlotter/README.md

 # CyGnusPlotter

 &emsp; Installing CyGnusPlotter is not difficult, however, you might have to do a few manipulation because CyGnusPlotter depends on Python.
-&emsp; The way to install and uses are described here.
+&emsp; The ways to install and uses are described here.

 ## Install Python 3